hafsausman1234/Code-Auditing-Tool/README.md

 Terminal: Color-coded summary of issues.
 File: audit_report.html with enriched details (CVE, severity, and mitigation).

 Tools and Frameworks Used:

-Tool/Library	       Purpose
-Bandit	             Detects Python-specific security issues Flake8	             Flags syntax and formatting problems Semgrep	             Finds logic-based and pattern-matching security flaws multiprocessing	     Runs scans in parallel to improve performance subprocess	         Executes CLI tools from the Python script prettytable	         Formats terminal output in a readable table html.escape	         Safely renders text in the HTML report JSON	               Used to store CVE mappings and mitigations
+The tools/libraries with their respective purposes are listed below:
+Bandit:
+Detects Python-specific security issues

+Flake8:
+Flags syntax and formatting problems

+Semgrep:
+Finds logic-based and pattern-matching security flaws

+multiprocessing:
+Runs scans in parallel to improve performance

+subprocess:
+Executes CLI tools from the Python script

+prettytable:
+Formats terminal output in a readable table

+html.escape:
+Safely renders text in the HTML report

+JSON:
+Used to store CVE mappings and mitigations

 Project Files
 code-auditing-tool/ │ ├── code_auditing_tool_with_reporting.py # Main script ├── vuln_to_cve_mapping.json # CVE keyword mapping ├── vuln_mitigations.json # Mitigation suggestions ├── vuln_code.py and vuln2.py # Python files to scan └── README.md # This file